luisinostrozaf/luisinostrozaf/README.md

 ### Hi there 👋

 ________________________
-I'm a student from Chile who is passionate about Data Science and IOS development.
+I'm a student from Chile who is passionate about Data Science and iOS development.
 This repo holds some of my work that showcases how I go around data analysis and coding in general.
 If you wish to seek more about me, feel free to visit my [website](https://luisinostrozaf.github.io)(under construction).

 ________________________
 ### Data area